mateicristea88/trustchain-android/docs/source/creating-block.rst

 Sending a block
 ===============
-There are two methods for sending a block to another party: (TODO: add link to new paragraph message-transmission in connection.rst on branch offline-sending)
+There are :ref:`two methods <message-transmission>` for sending a block to another party:

 * Via Internet, using the network overlay
 * Offline, using either QR codes or Android beam